Lucy (2014 film): Plot

+Lucy contacts scientist Samuel Norman, whose research about the brain's capacity helps her understand her condition.
+Lucy demonstrates proof of her abilities to an amazed Norman and tells him she will die in 24 hours.
+When she asks what she should do with her newfound knowledge, Norman suggests she pass it on.
+Lucy agrees and flies to Paris to meet with him.
+She contacts local police captain Pierre Del Rio to help her find the other three drug mules.
+During the flight, she has a sip of champagne, which initiates a drug interaction that causes her cells to become unstable.
+To stave off this process, Lucy ingests more of the drug.

+With the help of Del Rio, Lucy is able to recover the rest of the drugs.
+Meeting Norman and his colleagues, she agrees to share with them everything she knows.
 In the professor's lab, Lucy discusses the nature of time and life and how people's humanity distorts their perceptions.
 At her urging, she is intravenously injected with the contents of all three remaining bags of CPH4.

-Her body changes into a black substance that begins spreading over computers and other electronic objects in the lab, transforming them all into one next-generation supercomputer.
-She mentally begins a spacetime journey into the past, eventually reaching the oldest discovered ancestor of mankind, Lucy.
-She shares a quiet moment with australopithecus Lucy and the two touch fingertips, she then goes all the way to the beginning of time and witnesses the Big Bang.
-Meanwhile, Jang enters the lab and points a gun at Lucy's head.
-He shoots, but by that point Lucy has reached 100% of her brain capacity and promptly disappears, moving into the spacetime continuum.
+As Lucy's brain capacity begins to rapidly increase, her body changes into a black substance that begins spreading over computers and other electronic devices in the lab, combining with them and transforming into a single supercomputer.
+She mentally begins a journey through spacetime into the past, eventually reaching the oldest discovered ancestor of mankind, Lucy.
+She shares a quiet moment with Lucy and the two touch fingertips, before she goes all the way to the beginning of time and witnesses the Big Bang.
+Meanwhile, Jang enters the lab and points a gun at Lucy, whose body has reformed.
+He shoots at her head, but by that point Lucy has reached 100% of her brain capacity and promptly vanishes, moving into the spacetime continuum.
 Only her clothes and the black supercomputer are left behind.